k0nserv/hugotunius.se/_posts/2018-11-29-how-to-hack-half-the-web.md

 ---
 layout: post
-title: "How to hack half of all websites"
+title: "How to Hack Half of All Websites"
 categories: javascript security magecart
 date: 2018-11-29
 description: >